syamphaneendra/webdriverio-web-mobile-boilerplate/README.md

 - Gitlab pipelines for Gitlab repository
 - Github actions for Github repository
 - Docker compose for setting up the docker hub
+- Accessibility testing using AXE
+- Visual testing using Applitools

 ## Test execution:

 - Checkout the codebase
 - Install the packages using npm install
 - Run the tests by using npm run wdio-\* (local/chrome/docker/appium/.......)
 Please refer the package.json scripts.

+## Accessibility testing:
+- npm run wdio-ally
+- Report will be generated in artifacts directory

+## Visual testing:
+- npm run wdio-visual
+- Require the applitool licence and either export the Key as an environment variable or update directly in the code, constant file

 ## Points to consider: